-My lab is located in the Department of Botany at the University of Hawai’i in beautiful Mānoa.
+My lab is located in the School of Life Sciences at the University of Hawaiʻi in beautiful Mānoa.
 We study how plants work and why they evolved to work that way using a combination of experimental, comparative, and quantitative approaches.
 Please check out the Projects page for more information on current research.
 If these types of questions interest you, please contact me about working together!

 PhD in Evolutionary Biology, 2013